alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 Now, that was _proactive_ search.
 There are also more or less obvious methods to receive papers, well, automatically.
-Apart from the obvious Twitter (or whatever other social networks are used in your subfield's community) these are:
+Apart from the obvious Twitter (or whatever other social networks are used in your subfield's community) these are feeds, mailing lists, and various seminars / events.

 ### 📰 Feeds: RSS, atom {#feeds-rss-atom}

-There is a web [standard](https://en.wikipedia.org/wiki/Atom%5F(Web%5Fstandard)) for "feeds", making websites machine readable.
 The idea is that instead of checking relevant websites frequently yourself, you delegate this task to the computer (we're engineers, after all, right?).
-A special program, feed _reader_, or a feed _aggregator_ checks out the websites that support such technology, and lets you know if a new paper / blog post / web page on the site was published.
+There is a web [standard](https://en.wikipedia.org/wiki/Atom%5F(Web%5Fstandard)) for "feeds", making websites machine readable -- so that a special program, feed _reader_, or a feed _aggregator_ checks out the websites that support such technology, and lets you know if a new paper / blog post / web page on the site was published.
 As simple as that.
 A couple of notes here:

 -   Speaking about software, I would mention Mozilla [Thunderbird](https://www.thunderbird.net) or [Elfeed](https://github.com/skeeto/elfeed) (if you are into Emacs ecosystem) -- this is what I tried to use, but I don't